 Royal Alcázar

 Royal Alcázar is a UNESCO World Heritage site palace complex.
 The development of the palace started in the 10th century, so it’s seen in the Islamic era and has Moorish, Gothic, and Renaissance styles in its design.
 It’s probably the number one thing that you need to see in Seville.
 It has amazing gardens.
 You can also recognize this place from Game of Thrones!
+Many travelers find the gardens more impressive than the palace itself.
+Give yourself at least 90 minutes

 La Giralda